-Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Water, Rapeseed Oil, Ground Spices, Gram Flour, Salt, Tomato Puree, Sugar, Maize Flour, Ginger Puree, Food Acids: Acetic, Citric and Lactic Acid, Garlic Puree, Coriander Leaf, Desiccated Coconut, Onion Powder, Tamarind, Garlic Powder, Parsley Leaf, Lemon Juice), Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fresh Chilli, Fresh Curry Leaves.
+Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Water, Rapeseed Oil, Ground Spices, Gram Flour, Salt, Tomato Puree, Sugar, Maize Flour, Ginger Puree, Food Acids: Acetic, Citric and Lactic Acid, Garlic Puree, Coriander Leaf, Desiccated Coconut, Onion Powder, Tamarind, Garlic Powder, Parsley Leaf, Lemon Juice), Garlic Flakes, Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fresh Chilli, Fresh Curry Leaves.

 Contains: WHEAT Flour, MUSTARD.

 It should be noted that as our curry packs are handmade by our staff at our spice mixing desks, each pack may contain traces of CRUSTACEANS, SULPHITES, NUTS, PEANUTS, WHEAT, SOYA or MUSTARD due to possible cross contamination.

 A Goan dish called 'upkari' meaning chilli and salt.